'Amour' director's take on death could have a Hollywood ending

 By Eric Kelsey

-LOS ANGELES Austrian director Michael Haneke will arrive at the Academy Awards ceremony with his stark drama "Amour" vying for a surprising five Oscars including Best Picture, despite its distinctly non-Hollywood ending.
+LOS ANGELES, Feb 18 Austrian director Michael Haneke will arrive at the Academy Awards ceremony with his stark drama "Amour" vying for a surprising five Oscars including Best Picture, despite its distinctly non-Hollywood ending.

-The French-language film that tackles death and aging is up against Best Picture favourites "Lincoln" and "Argo" on February 24, as well as competing for Best Director, Best Foreign Language Film and Best Original Screenplay and Best Actress.
+The French-language film that tackles death and aging is up against Best Picture favorites "Lincoln" and "Argo" on Feb.
+24, as well as competing for Best Director, Best Foreign Language Film and Best Original Screenplay and Best Actress.

 No foreign language film has won the top prize in the 85-year history of the Academy Awards.